All Episodes

 They basically ran Washington and ran the country.

-They've lost all that the last twenty or thirty years and they haven't the slightest idea how to put themselves back together.
+They've lost all that the last 20 or 30 years, and they haven't the slightest idea how to put themselves back together.

-They are reeling and because of this war they are waging for control of the country they have one one refuge left and that's the Supreme Court.
+And because of this war they are waging for control of the country, they have one refuge left, and that's the Supreme Court.

 They have turned the Supreme Court into a place where liberalism is institutionalized and taken out of the arena of ideas and public debate.